Wesleyan-Media-Project/fb_agg_reports_import/README.md

 * `Weekly`, and
 * `Daily`

 We use the 30 minute intervals as a protection against the situation when the Facebook team posts several reports in a quick succession.
-This happens occasionally, when the team falls behind the schedule.
+This happens occasionally, when the team falls behind schedule.
 Normally, the webpage contains reports that lag about two days from the current day.
 On some occasions (around holidays like the Memorial Day or the Independence Day) the lag increases.
 The team then posts several reports, sometimes with an interval of one hour or so.

 The 30-minute interval is rooted in the legacy mode of operations when it was impossible to go back and retrieve the reports from previous days.
 With the new feature in place, the script can visit the page once per day.
 If there is a gap in reports, it can be manually filled.